A Travel Price Comparison for Greece Cape Sounion vs. Rhodes for Attractions, Food, Beaches, and Couples

 It's hard to know how much time to spend in Cape Sounion.
 Don't miss the museums, as that's what most people do.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-In Rhodes, many people enjoy the nightlife and food that this active destination offers.
+In Rhodes, many people enjoy the nightlife and food that this diverse destination offers.
 Hikers are also drawn to this area.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

 A week in Cape Sounion or Rhodes?

-Travelers enjoy the food and museums when visiting the iconic destination of Cape Sounion.
+Travelers enjoy the food and museums when visiting the spectacular destination of Cape Sounion.
 This destination offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Rhodes is a popular place to visit.
 Many visitors also spend a good bit of time hiking.
 One week may feel like too much time unless you plan to do a lot of relaxing.
 The entire region has so many activities, and you'll want time to do everything.